zhangbaiyi/docs/main/CS193P - Another Try.md

 As covered in the MVVM, our app in this stage needs to separate models and views.

 For this situation, we create 2 different Swift file (`.swift`), one is `EmojiMemoryGame.swift`, the other `MemoryGame.swift`.
 The former is called specifically `emoji` game so it's our `ViewModel`, the latter is like pure data, the only truth.
 So it's called `MemoryGame`.
+Make sure they are in the same directory as `ContentView.swift`

 #### `MemoryGame.swift`